learning-dev/SteganIt_Js/README.md

 SteganIt is a tool written in Js which does the following.
    1. Prepares the container image
    2. Prepares the image to be hidden
+   3. Finally, hides one image in another image.
   The project is in early stages.
 Most of the things should be done manually like resizing the image.

   Algorithm